abc579/simple-git-lfs-server/README.md

 - [ ] Investigate how opening a file works and understand it.
 For instance, why are we using a vector of unsigned chars?
 What is up with iterators?
 - [ ] What happens when we remove objects?
 Do they have to be deleted from the server too?
 - [ ] How do people really manage dependencies in C++?
 I do have two for now and the way I proceeded does not look promising.
 I saw some like conan.io, vcpkg, etc.
 - [ ] How do people structure source code and header files?
+What paradigms should we use here?
 - [ ] How can we speed compilation times?
 Is there a risk of cyclic dependencies?
 - [ ] Why does the API not require auth for the verify callback?
 Furthermore, the reference Go server crashes if the object does not exist...
 - [ ] When I am downloading a repository with very large files, if I kill the process in between, the server seems to keep using a lot of CPU, but I am kinda lost on how to avoid that.